HectorPuch/HectorPuch/README.md

 ###

-<p align="left">🌱 Currently diving deeper into Cyber Security and Ethical Hacking at ENTI (Escola de Noves Tecnologies Interactives).<br><br>💬 Feel free to reach out with any questions—I’d love to chat about tech, security, or anything you're curious about!<br><br>⚡ Did you know?
+<p align="left">🌱 Currently working as a Junior Cybersecurity Technician while pursuing Advanced Vocational Training in IT Systems Administration – Cybersecurity.<br><br>💬 Feel free to reach out with any questions—I’d love to chat about tech, security, or anything you're curious about!<br><br>⚡ Did you know?
 Ethical hackers help protect people and organizations from cyber threats.</p>

 <br>